Omar-Sa6ry/Effective-TypeScript/README.md

-# Chapter 1 Summary: Getting to Know TypeScript
+# Chapter 1 Getting to Know TypeScript

 This chapter helps you understand the core mechanics of TypeScript, including how its type system works and how it differs from JavaScript.

 ---

-## ✅ Item 1: Understand the Differences Between TypeScript and JavaScript
+## Item 1: Understand the Differences Between TypeScript and JavaScript

 ### Guideline:
 TypeScript is a **superset** of JavaScript that adds types, but types are erased at runtime.
 TypeScript types exist only at compile time to catch errors early.